 Water For People in Rwanda

-Through the implementation of the Everyone Forever model in Rulindo, Gicumbi, and Kicukiro districts, Water For People is increasing access to safe water and creating an environment that supports the sustainability of water services.
-Through multi-year commitments with district governments, partners are investing financial and technical resources to reach Everyone in the three districts through piped water schemes (gravity and pump-driven).
+Through the implementation of the Everyone Forever model in Rulindo, Gicumbi, Kicukiro and Karongi districts, Water For People is increasing access to safe water and creating an environment that supports the sustainability of water services.
+Through multi-year commitments with district governments, partners are investing financial and technical resources to reach Everyone in the four districts through piped water schemes (gravity and pump-driven).

 Water For People is increasing the sustainability of these water systems by training both district staff and water operators in water scheme management and maintenance.
 This focus on sustainability is the Forever piece of our model.

 |Area: 567 km2 (219 mi2)||Communities: 494|